 2. Children’s Pool

 Address: 834 Coast Blvd S, La Jolla, CA 92037

 The crown jewel of San Diego, La Jolla is not short of the secret places.
 A ten-minutes walk from Sunny Jim’s Sea Cave takes you to the next gem in the city.
 Known as Children’s Pool, this small beach has become a favorite spot of local seals and occasional sea lions.
 Protected by a concrete seawall, Children’s Pool provides enough warmth and safety for the mammals to bask in the sun all year round.

 3. Ellen Browning Scripps Memorial Pier

 It might sound strange to add the Scripps Pier, one of the world’s largest working piers, to the list of the hidden gems in San Diego.
-The pier is a part of the Scripps Institute of Oceanography and is usually closed to the public.
-But the beach under the huge structure is what makes it irresistible.
-Moreover, head to this San Diego’s gem early in the morning or at sunset for perfect shots approved even by Instagram.
+The structure is a part of the Scripps Institute of Oceanography and is usually closed to the public.
+But the beach under the massive pier is what makes it irresistible.
+Moreover, head to this San Diego’s gem early in the morning or at sunset for perfect pictures approved even by Instagram.

 If you need an inspiration for your lawn, look for further than Harper’s Topiary Garden.
 Located in Mission Hills in the suburbs of San Diego, this private hidden gem shows that even boring ornamental shrubs can be interesting.
 It’s especially true when they grow in different shapes such as pyramids, animals, a surfer, and even a dinosaur.